 03 of 05

-With a climate that is welcoming throughout the year and excellent surfing conditions, Mancora is another beach destination that has seen a boom over recent years as thousands of people come throughout the year to enjoy the sandy beaches and vibrant nightlife.
-During the day the beaches are pleasant and relaxed, although often busy with Lima residents during public holidays, and the excellent seafood complements the lovely Peruvian drinks, with the Pisco Sour definitely worth a try.
+With a welcoming climate throughout the year and excellent surfing conditions, Mancora is another beach destination that has seen a boom over recent years as thousands of people come to enjoy the sandy beaches and vibrant nightlife.
+During the day, the beaches are pleasant and relaxed, although often busy with Lima residents during public holidays, and the excellent seafood complements the lovely Peruvian drinks, the Pisco Sour definitely being worth a try.
 The town is also famous for hosting wild full moon parties, where the outdoor clubs keep the party going all night long.

 04 of 05

 Located on Margarita Island, just a short distance off the coast of Venezuela, El Agua is one of the country's most impressive beaches, with golden sands lined by beautiful palm trees.
-During the day there are vendors on the beach offering drinks and cocktails, and a whole range of other products too, while at night the town's resorts really start to get lively, especially during the tourist season.
+During the day, there are vendors on the beach offering drinks and cocktails, and a whole range of other products too, while at night the town's resorts become lively, especially during the tourist season.
 A series of bars and clubs along the strip offer good drinks and good music, and if you want to really get the party atmosphere then go to El Agua during Spring Break when the town is absolutely bouncing.Continue to 5 of 5 below.

 05 of 05